 Looking ahead, we will continue to focus on company selection with consistent emphasis on valuation.
-Security selection between stocks and convertibles will remain a secondary consideration.
-We remain hopeful that new issuance in the convertibles market will improve as valuations among some of the recently issued securities adjust to more reasonable levels that meet our investment style.
+We remain hopeful that opportunities in the convertibles market will improve as valuations among some of the recently issued securities adjust to more reasonable levels that meet our investment style.

 If you are a moderate-risk investor looking for a relatively high level of current income, but don't want to forego the capital appreciation potential of the stock market, you may like this Fund.